iancze/DiskJockey/docs/cookbook.md

     $ plot_walkers.py

-will plot the walker positions as a function of iteration (`walkers.png`) as well as make a corner plot (`triangle.png`).
+will plot the walker positions as a function of iteration (`walkers.png`).
 Examining `walkers.png` is a decent way to estimate if your chains are done with burn-in.

-When you are ready, you can burn off these first say 300 (or more) iterations by
+When you are ready, you can burn off these first say 300 (or more) iterations and make a corner plot (`triangle.png`) by

-    $ plot_walkers.py --burn 300
+    $ plot_walkers.py --burn 300 --tri